 St John volunteers are the lifeblood of the organisation.
-An almost 2000-strong team of caring volunteers give of their time 365 days a year to support the wellbeing of all South Australians through the provision of first aid and related services.
+A team of more than 1,000 caring volunteers give of their time 365 days a year to support the wellbeing of all South Australians through the provision of first aid and related services.

 Your support of St John allows more volunteers to be trained and equipped to the highest standard to be there for you and your loved ones when you need them the most.

 Event Health Services

 If you have been to an event in South Australia, whether it be AFL, the Tour Down Under, or a school sports day, it is likely that St John volunteers were there keeping you safe.

 From strains and sprains to anaphylaxis and cardiac arrest, you can be assured that a trained St John volunteer will be on the ground ready to respond.

 We are proud to offer FREE first aid training to all South Australian primary school children.
 Just last year we trained almost 10,000 children in lifesaving first aid skills.